 Cairns Accommodation – Best 5-Star & Luxury Places To Stay

-Dubai based Billionaire Ghassan Aboud has transformed the hotel scene in Cairns with the opening of not one, not two but three Crystalbrook hotels- all within the space of 18 months 😳.
-He’s been busy, but it’s been a much needed modern revival to the slightly outdated hotel builds here.
+Dubai based Billionaire Ghassan Aboud has transformed the hotel scene in Cairns with the recent opening of three Crystalbrook hotels, all within the space of 18 months!
+A bit ambitious perhaps but it’s been a welcomed addition to the hotel scene here.

 @travel_mermaidRiley’s Resort in ##Cairns♬ original sound – travel_mermaid